Caught On Camera: New Jersey Teacher Stops Out-Of-Control SUV Heading Towards Students

 LINDEN, N.J.
 (CBSNewYork) — A Linden teacher is being called a hero for stopping an out-of-control SUV headed straight towards a group of students.

-The frightening incident was caught on video on the first day of school at Soehl Middle School.READ MORE: Nassau County Offering Diversion Programs For Low-Level Criminal Offenders Instead Of Sending Them To Court
+The frightening incident was caught on video on the first day of school at Soehl Middle School.READ MORE: 9/11 20 Years Later: Visitors To The Memorial Site Pay Solemn Respects

 Two teachers were standing on the sidewalk when a white SUV started rolling towards the students.
-That’s when teacher Valerie Tauriello jumped into the driver’s seat to stop the car.READ MORE: Flooding At New Rochelle High School Delays Return To In-Person Classes, Major Disappointment To Students
+That’s when teacher Valerie Tauriello jumped into the driver’s seat to stop the car.READ MORE: 9/11 20 Years Later: New Jersey Residents Reflect On Tragedy, Remember Loved Ones As Annual Tribute Lights Night Sky

 “It was a scary moment.
 In the beginning, I’m like ‘Oh my god.’
 I’m like, I told another teacher to get the kids away, there’s no one in the car, and then without hesitation, I said, ‘I have to get in that car.
 I have to stop that car,'” Tauriello said.

-The car’s owner, a parent, also ran back, getting in front of the car to try to stop it.MORE NEWS: Police: MTA Train Conductor Punched In Face At Brooklyn Subway Station
+The car’s owner, a parent, also ran back, getting in front of the car to try to stop it.MORE NEWS: Vigil Held For 4 Elizabeth Residents Who Died In Ida Flooding

 The teacher was able to put the car in park, preventing anyone from getting hurt.